 Women’s Equality Party

 I am a founder member of the Women’s Equality Party and served a term as treasurer of the Lambeth Branch.
 I was also election agent for three candidates in Lambeth’ local council elections in 2018.
 I was also on the ground campaign lead for our candidate in Vauxhall in the 2017 General Election.
 I also campaigned in the London Mayoral/GLA elections in 2018, the Brockely council bi-election in October of that year and most recently the Lewisham parliamentary bi-election in May 2018.
 I continue to be actively involved in the party.

 The Alternatives http://thealternativestheatre.com/

-I have recently set up, with Julie Weston, a new non-professional theatre group seeking alternative ways of doing things, seeing things and presenting things.
+I set this up, with Julie Weston, as a new non-professional theatre group seeking alternative ways of doing things, seeing things and presenting things.
 We were part of the RSC Open Stages project with a production of King Lear (with a female Lear) in 2015.

 Artists’ Assembly Against Austerity http://artistsassembly.wix.com/artistsassembly

-I am on the steering group of the AAAA – currently I am working with the PCS Union on a conference on the Future of Arts and Culture in Britain – details of the conference here:
+I was on the steering group of the AAAA – and worked with the PCS Union on a conference on the Future of Arts and Culture in Britain – details of that conference here:

 Details of the #SHOWCULTURESOMELOVE campaign here https://drive.google.com/file/d/0B5zViue3YfFVMGYtdWh0TVkyU1E/view?usp=sharing